 In the event that the pool of applicants is either few in number or lacking in qualified candidates, and the top candidate’s score is at least 10 points higher on their application review than the next nearest applicant, consideration can be given to awarding the top candidate more than one fellowship.

-Provide names of all recipients to historical committee.
+The Executive Director will provide names of all recipients to the Historian/Archives Committee chair.